-Second, we apply s-CC and s-NPC to a dataset of microRNA (miRNA) expression levels in urine samples of prostate cancer patients, downloaded from the GEO with accession number GSE86474 \citep{jeon2019temporal}.
+The second dataset contains microRNA (miRNA) expression levels in urine samples of prostate cancer patients, downloaded from the GEO with accession number GSE86474 \citep{jeon2019temporal}.
 This dataset is composed of $78$ high-risk and $61$ low-risk patients.
 To align with the NP paradigm, we code the high-risk and low-risk patients as class $0$ and $1$, respectively, so $m/n=78/61$.
-In our data pre-processing, we retain miRNAs that have at least $60\%$ non-zero expression levels across the $n=139$ patients, resulting in $d=112$ features.
-We use this dataset to demonstrate that s-NPC is robust to sampling bias that results in disproportional training data; that is, training data have different class proportions from those of the population.
-We create two new datasets by randomly removing one half of the data points in class $0$ or $1$, so that one dataset has $m/n=39/61$ and the other has $m/n=78/31$.
-We apply s-CC and s-NPC with $\delta_1 = .05$ to each dataset to rank features.
+In our data pre-processing, we retain miRNAs that have at least $60\%$ non-zero expression levels across the $N=139$ patients, resulting in $d=112$ features.
+We use this dataset to demonstrate that s-NPC is robust to sampling bias that results in disproportional training data; that is, training data have different class proportions from those of the population. \rvv{Since in many biomedical datasets, the proportions of diseased patients do not reflect the true proportions in the population, a desirable feature ranking criterion should be robust to such sampling bias so that the selected features would maintain good out-of-sample predictive power.}

+We create two sub-datasets by randomly removing one half of the data points in class $0$ or $1$, so that one sub-dataset has $m/n=39/61$ and the other has $m/n=78/31$.
+We apply s-CC, s-NPC with $\delta_1 = .05$, and \rv{the RF algorithm's feature importance measures (the mean decrease in accuracy and the mean decrease in Gini index) to the full dataset and each sub-dataset to rank features.